Joebuonavolanto/Hello_World/README.md

 Hello,

 I am Joe Buonavolanto from Illinois.
-I am a Business Analytics student at the University of Iowa.
+I am a Business Analytics student at the University of Iowa's Tippie School of Business.